thesofakillers/thesofakillers.github.io/content/posts/culture.md

 ## Conclusion - What comes after science completeness

+(

-(talk about cities, implications for the question of "how do we find meaning after work", what motivates me etc, what to do for culture today in the present)
+- implications for the question of "how do we find meaning after work
+- After singularity, when there will no longer be work to do, people will be drawn to cities no longer for career reasons but purely for experience, vibe and your other typical reasons which are usually more culture related
+- what motivates me
+- what to do for culture today -- avoid globalisation into monoculture, protect culture, engage in it, create it, curate it. cultural output not automatically good quality. beauty in eye of beholder up to a certain extent. be cool to study this. maybe after the singularity

+  )

 ## Appendix